Frequently Asked Questions

 Carbon dioxide management also gives competitive advantages:

-• Improves investments
+• Improves investments.

-• Increases opportunities
+• Increases opportunities.

 • Lowers carbon intensity of products.

-• For example, many airlines are selling CO2 emissions osets that make people feel better about their traveling.
+• Creates marketable products and enhances customer brand loyalty For example, many airlines are selling CO2 emissions offsets that make people feel better about their traveling.

 • Making a product that is carbon neutral makes it more sellable.